 Whenever you have a card in your hand that you could play (if you have the mana available, and if it can be played at this stage in the game) the card lights up on the screen for only you to see.
 The same thing happens when you have a creature whose ability could be activated or a card you could tap for mana.

-However, if you want to bluff whether or not you have an instant in hand, you can choose to enter full control mode and pass priority each time like you would in MTGO.
+However, if you want to bluff whether or not you have an instant in hand, you can enter full control mode and pass priority each time as you would in MTGO.
 You can bluff for as long as you’d like because there are no time limits for games in Arena!
 On each turn, you have a certain amount of time to act before priority is automatically passed to your opponent.

 MTG Arena, in general, is more accessible for newbies, as all of these features make it much, much harder to make mistakes than it would be in MTGO, or even during an in-person match.
-Additionally, for non-competitive constructed and draft games, you only play one game at a time rather than best two of three.
+Additionally, for non-competitive constructed and draft games, you only play one game at a time rather than the best two of three.
 While this makes much less use of your sideboard, of course, it also allows for more flexibility and lets you play different kinds of decks.

 Yes, you could buy a ton of gemstones and get more wildcards quicker, but it’s still harder than just buying all the cards you need.
 Arena rewards you not for spending money, but for logging play hours.
-The more games you win, the more packs you earn (or gold you earn to buy more packs), so you get more cards to make your deck stronger, then you win more games…and oops, its 3 AM.
+The more games you win, the more packs you earn (or gold you earn to buy more packs).
+So, you get more cards to make your deck stronger, then you win more games…and oops, it’s 3 AM.
 You also earn rewards for specific achievements, such as playing a certain number of creatures of one color or dealing 50 damage to an opponent.

 - Beautiful layout and display

 - Free to play!

 - More even playing field for matchups between opponents